cornell-cs5220-f15/cornell-cs5220-f15.github.io/readings.md

   tutorial.
 - Atlassian (makers of [BitBucket][bitbucket]) have a good [set of Git tutorials as well][bitbucket-turorials].
+- [ProGit][progit] is a freely available online book that covers the basics and much more.

 As an aside: [BitBucket][bitbucket] is probably the primary competitor to Git.
 I recommend getting accounts on both GitHub and BitBucket;